gunabalan-0411/Generative-AI/README.md

 * T5: encoder-decoder
 * GPT: decoder-only (autoregressive)

+In simple terms, causal means:

+* GPT is not allowed to look at future words.
+* It can only use past + current words to predict the next word.

+Example
+Sentence:
+* “I live in Bangalore.”

+While generating:
+* To predict “live”, GPT can only see: “I”
+* To predict “in”, GPT can only see: “I live”
+* To predict “Bangalore”, GPT can only see: “I live in”

+It cannot peek at “Bangalore” earlier.
+That’s why it’s called causal (cause → effect):
+* past words = cause
+* next word = effect

+* Why is it important?

+Because GPT is trained exactly like how it generates text in real life:
+✅ predict next token step-by-step
+✅ left to right

 ✅ Interview line:

 > “GPT is decoder-only: it generates tokens left-to-right using causal attention.”